 Are you seeing a ton of traffic to pages on your website that contain:

 If so, you have been hit by a bot attack.
-This bot is using the App Measurement Protocol to send fake GA hits to your account.
+This bot uses the App Measurement Protocol to send fake GA hits to your account.
 If you are using Google Tag Manager (GTM), read on to learn how you can prevent these bot attacks in the future.

 If you are simply looking to clean up your existing reports, apply the following advanced segment to your reports:

 Note that you may need to edit the segment to include all of the SPAM and BOT hits to your site.

 Step 1: Create a Constant Variable with a random string

 Create a new variable constant.
 I named mine “SPAM Filter Variable.”

 Generate a random string and place it in the variable.
 I used a 20-character string generated from a password tool.